 “I wanted to create a design that will stay in the eyes of the people and never erase,” Verónica explained.
 “Even if someone came here by mistake, I hope that person would be shocked and fascinated by what they saw here.”

 I believe Verónica has achieved this, and so much more.
 Her Andescape is an unexpected oasis thriving in the most unlikely of places.
 Yet it feels perfectly natural, the way Pachamama intended.

 SEE WHAT LIES BEYOND

-Save 15% on a six-night Chilean adventure to Alto Atacama and &Beyond Vira Vira and meet Verónica in person.
+Book a Chilean adventure to Alto Atacama and meet Verónica in person.